Ike for President (advertisement): Synopsis

 The animated 60-second commercial begins with a bouncing Ike campaign button as music plays in the background.
-The clip segues to Uncle Sam as a drum major leading a circus elephant who holds an Ike banner with his trunk.
+The clip segues to Uncle Sam as a drum major leading a circus elephant (representing the Republicans) who holds an Ike banner with his trunk.
 The elephant is wearing a caricature of Eisenhower around its body and beating a drum with its tail.
 Following the elephant is a large parade of various people, including farmers, painters, police officers, businessmen, chefs, firefighters, nurses, cowboys, bankers, pipe-fitters, teachers, and housewives, about whom author Eric Burns writes, they "...marched in exaggerated fashion with the goofiest of facial expressions".
-The ad then cuts to three donkeys, representing the Democratic Party.
+The ad then cuts to three donkeys (representing the Democrats).
 The music continues: "We don't want John or Dean or Harry / Let's do that big job right", referring to John Sparkman, Secretary of State Dean Acheson, and President Harry S. Truman.
 As the parade continues, an unidentified man rides a donkey in shadows towards the left.
-The music interposes: "But Adlai goes the other way / We'll all go with Ike".
+The music interposes: "Let Adlai go the other way / We'll all go with Ike".
 The Capitol building appears, festooned with an Ike banner.
 A close-up of the Capitol dome and the rising sun turns into an Ike campaign button.
 The narrator concludes: "Now is the time for all good Americans to come to the aid of their country."